-- Optional: veggies (broccoli, kale, green beans), kelp, parsley
+- Veggies and herbs (broccoli, kale, green beans), kelp, parsley)

 Put your turkey carcass and your bones in your pot.
-I like to use beef marrow bones and chicken feet.
-The more joints the better because that’s what’s going to give you the joint protecting gelatin that comes from the cartilage in the bone joints.
+The main thing is the turkey carcass, but if you have them it’s great to add beef marrow bones and chicken feet.
+The more joints you can add the better.
+These bones add extra protective gelatin that comes from the cartilage in the bone joints.

-If you’re cooking in the pot, turn the heat to med-high for an hour, or high for the slow cooker, then turn it to low and let it cook for 24 hours.
+If you’re cooking on the stove, turn the heat to medium-high for an hour.
+Or you can use a slow cooker on high for an hour.
+After an hour, turn the stove or slow cooker to low and let the bone broth cook for 24 hours.

-At this point you can also add some extras to boost the heath factor.
-I usually add fresh broccoli, kale or green beans, kelp or herbs.
+At this point, you can also add some extras to boost the health factor.
+Some choices are fresh broccoli, kale or green beans, as well as kelp or herbs.
 Add these when the broth is hot to soften them up a bit.

 Or, if you just want to keep it as simple as possible, don’t add anything at all!

-Let the broth cool and put it in the fridge for a few hours.
-Take it out and scrape the hard layer of fat off the top and toss it (your dog doesn’t want this part!).
+Let the bone broth cool and put it in the fridge for a few hours.
+Take it out and scrape the hard layer of fat off the top and toss it … your dog doesn’t need that part!

-Under the fat your bone broth should look like a big pot of jelly, and that’s what it’s supposed to look like!
-These are all those fancy minerals working together and this jelly is what’s going to protect your dog’s joints and gut.
+Under the fat, your bone broth should look like a big pot of jelly.
+That’s what it’s supposed to look like!
+This jelly is what’s going to protect your dog’s joints and gut.

-Active/Sporting Dog: Add a scoop of Asta Zan-14 (Red Algae and turmeric) to your bone broth to help provide support for endurance, stamina and recovery for your active dog and to relieve sore joints.
+Active/sporting dog: Add a scoop of Red Rover.
+This will help provide support for endurance, stamina, and recovery for your active dog.

 Old/sore dog: Add Green Eggs to help relieve his joint pain.
 It works as a natural anti-inflammatory for your dog.